tsmatz/reinforcement-learning-tutorials/Readme.md

 **Reward** - float32 :

-It always returns 1.0 as reward.
+It always returns 1.0 as reward.<br>
 If completely succeeded, you can take max 200.0 rewards in a single episode. (i.e, This will be the goal for learning.)

 **Sample Code to run CartPole**